 At George Sink, P.A.
 Injury Lawyers, we assist individuals who are applying for social security benefits.
-With more than 40 years of experience in the field, our South Carolina personal injury lawyer knows what it takes to ensure our clients receive the benefits they deserve.
-Our attorney has handled thousands of personal injury cases and works to ensure the rights of disabled workers are protected.
+With more than 40 years of experience in the field, our personal injury lawyers know what it takes to help ensure our clients receive the benefits they deserve.
+Our attorneys have handled thousands of personal injury cases and works to ensure the rights of disabled workers are protected.
 We recognize how confusing the social security system can be, and we strive to make sure the process is as simple for our clients as possible.
 Browse through the questions and answers we have provided below or, for any additional information you are seeking, contact our firm today.

 How do I apply for Social Security disability benefits?

 To apply for Social Security disability benefits, visit or call your local Social Security Field Office over the phone (1-800-772-1213), or apply online at www.ssa.gov.
-An attorney can provide assistance in this process and can even file your application in certain cases.
+An experienced Social Security attorney with George Sink Injury Lawyers can provide assistance in this process and can even file your application in certain cases.

 How long do I have to wait after becoming disabled before I can file for Social Security disability benefits?